tobszarny/ActiveTabHighlighterPlugin/README.md

 # ActiveTabHighlighterPlugin

-What it is not:
-- best implementation you ever saw

 What is it:
 - minimum implementation plugin
 - gets the job of distinct highlight of active tab done (I'm personally using Darcula theme, and this has been